-135 UNAMA telephone interview with victim, Herat city, Herat province, 4 May 2016.
+136 UNAMA telephone interview with victim, Herat city, Herat province, 4 May 2016.

 Reversing the trend of increasing civilian casualties from pressure-plate IEDs documented in 2014 and 2015, in the first six months of 2016, UNAMA recorded a reduction in civilian deaths and injuries from the use of pressure plate IEDs.
-136 Between 1 January and 30 June 2016, UNAMA recorded 432 civilian casualties (173 deaths and 259 injured) from the use of such devices by Anti-Government Elements, a 17 per cent decrease compared to the same period in 2015.
-137
+137 Between 1 January and 30 June 2016, UNAMA recorded 432 civilian casualties (173 deaths and 259 injured) from the use of such devices by Anti-Government Elements, a 17 per cent decrease compared to the same period in 2015.
+138

 The use of pressure plate IEDs in Afghanistan may amount to violations of international humanitarian law by virtue of their indiscriminate nature.
-138 As victim-activated explosive devices, those who employ pressure-plate IEDs have no ability to direct their effects towards specific targets after the device is emplaced.
+As victim-activated explosive devices, those who employ pressure-plate IEDs have no ability to direct their effects towards specific targets after the device is emplaced.
 Civilians are frequently maimed and killed by stepping on or driving over pressure plate IEDs without any opportunity to defend themselves.
 Despite the decrease in civilian casualties caused by pressure-plate IEDs, these illegal devices continued to cause nearly half of all civilian casualties from IEDs and eight per cent of total civilian casualties from all tactics by all parties in the first six months of 2016.
-139
+In the control of the civilian casualties from all tactics by all parties in the first six months of 2016.